Tahmidaa/Islamgram.github.io/README.md

 auth:

 It has the authentication files which allows users to login and register to the application.
-No changes were made in this folder.
+Only change that we made is in register view.
-Login
+- Login
-Register
+- Register: In register view we added one more field of username.
-Verify
+- Verify

 layouts: